The Go-Go's: Farewell tour, departure (and return) of Kathy Valentine and Broadway musical (2010–2019)

-Documentary movie, Rock and Roll Hall of Fame induction, reunion tour (2020–present)
+Documentary movie, Rock and Roll Hall of Fame induction, reunion tour (2020–2025)

 In 2020, a documentary movie about the band premiered at Sundance, directed by Allison Ellwood after the band saw her work on the 2013 History of the Eagles documentary.
 In the US, the movie was seen on television on Showtime.
 The documentary features the formation and rise of the band through the 1980s breakup, skipping the lawsuits and reunions through the 1990s-2010s, ending with a 2019 reunion.
 On July 31, 2020, the Go-Go's released their first new song in 19 years, "Club Zero", which is featured in the documentary.

-In January 2020 the band, which was to include Kathy Valentine, announced an 11-date reunion tour scheduled to begin in June 2020 however in May 2020 the tour was postponed due to the COVID-19 pandemic.
+In January 2020, the band announced an 11-date reunion tour scheduled to begin in June 2020, however in May 2020 the tour was postponed due to the COVID-19 pandemic.

 On October 30, 2021, the band was inducted by longtime fan Drew Barrymore into the Rock and Roll Hall of Fame.

-On December 14, 2021, the band performed a special show, with a majority of the audience being contest winners, at the Whisky a Go Go to celebrate their induction.
+On December 14, 2021, the band performed a special show, with most of the audience being contest winners, at the Whisky a Go Go to celebrate their induction.
 Clem Burke filled in on drums for Gina Schock.
 On December 27, 2021, the band postponed a short West Coast tour scheduled for the first week of January 2022 due to a COVID-19 case involving someone on the tour.

-The band announced plans for a 2022 UK tour with Billy Idol that should have started in June 2022.
-Due to Billy Idol's illness, the tour had to be postponed without the Go Go's.
+After playing six US dates in March 2022 (in Reno and several stops in California), the band announced plans for a 2022 UK tour with Billy Idol to start in June 2022.
+However, due to Billy Idol's illness, the tour had to be postponed, and the band could no longer participate in the tour.

-In 2023, Belinda Carlisle declared that the group had disbanded.
+In 2023, Belinda Carlisle declared that the group had disbanded, noting "we felt there was something to be said about leaving on a high note and it doesn't get much bigger than being inducted into the Hall of Fame.
+That's kind of the pinnacle.
+After that, we felt it was time."
+Their last show was their performance in San Diego on March 31, 2022.

+The band reunited in Sacramento on February 7, 2024 to be inducted into the California Hall of Fame, and "played a short, rowdy, acoustic set" at the afterparty.

+On October 21, 2024, the band announced via their official Instagram page that they were reuniting to play the Cruel World Festival, which was held on May 17, 2025, in Pasadena.
+On April 11, 2025, the band played Coachella supported by Billie Joe Armstrong of Green Day.